 How will I know when I need to renew my membership?

 - You will receive a renewal notice via email approximately six weeks before your membership is due for renewal.

 How do I upgrade my membership?

 - When you are ready to upgrade your membership, you can login to the website and upgrade your membership online.
 If there is a higher membership rate due, you will be charged a pro-rated amount to catch you up to your next renewal date.

-If I haven't completed my OPD or Supervision for Clinical Membership can I still renew my membership?
+If I haven't completed my OPD or Supervision for Professional Membership can I still renew my membership?

 Can I renew online?